-- In a medium frying pan, mix olive oil, garlic, thyme rosemary and pepper.
-Heat pan over low heat and stir oil and seasonings occasionally for 5 to 10 minutes.
-Put to the side.
+In a medium frying pan, add olive oil, garlic, thyme, rosemary, and pepper.
+Heat on low heat, stirring occasionally for 5 to 10 minutes.
+Set aside.

-- In a large mixing bowl, pour water, yeast and honey.
-Stir and let the mixture rest for 5 minutes or until the yeast starts to bubble.
-Add in 1 cup of the flour and ¼ cup of the olive oil mixture.
-Stir just until the flour is combined.
-Let rest for 5 minutes.
+In a large mixing bowl, add water, yeast, and honey.
+Stir, and let rest for 5 minutes or until yeast starts to bubble.
+Add in 1 cup of flour and 1/4 cup of the olive oil mixture.
+Stir until the flour is just combined.
+Let mixture rest for 5 minutes.

-- Add the remaining flour as well as the salt.
-Once the bread dough has been mixed, place dough on a floured surface.
-Knead until smooth.
-Place dough in a greased bowl with a damp towel on top and rise for an hour.
+Mix in the remaining flour and the salt.
+On a floured surface, knead dough until smooth.
+Place dough in a greased bowl and cover with a damp towel.
+Rise for one hour.

-- Place the dough into the pan and press until it is stretched completely over the bottom of the pan.
-Using the tips of your fingers, indent the dough and then drizzle the remaining olive oil mixture over the top of the dough.
+Place the dough into the pan, and stretch it to the sides of the pan until it completely covers the bottom.
+Using the tips of your fingers, indent the surface of the dough several times.
+Brush the remaining olive oil on top of the dough.

-- Allow the dough to sit for another 20 minutes and then bake 15 to 20 minutes or until the bread is golden brown.
+Allow the dough to rest for another 20 minutes.
+Bake for 15 to 20 minutes or until the bread is golden brown.